 The Pros and Cons of Locum Tenens

 Locum tenens opportunities are everywhere — but is that the right choice for you?
+It is especially important to consider these factors during the age of Covid.
 Here are some of the pros and cons of working as an independent contractor in this capacity.

 Locum Tenens Physicians Need to Have Their Own Health Insurance